zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

    No. ZSS runs in either 32-bit or 64-bit mode, which means it can accommodate only one type of plug-in.

-2. Are **[what kind of?]** libraries updated to the current latest versions?
+2. Are Angular and Webpack updated to the latest current versions?

-   In Zowe V3, the Application Framework uses Angular 16 and Webpack 5, which are the latest current releases.**[are there other libraries that aren't up-to-date, and if so, should we list them here?]**
+   In Zowe V3, the Application Framework uses Angular 16 and Webpack 5, which are the latest current releases.

 3. What React versions are supported by Zowe Desktop?